webforj/webforj-documentation/docs/controls/numeric-box.md

 ### Expanse

-DWCJ Numeric Box components come with 14 themes built in for quick styling without the use of CSS.
+DWCJ Numeric Box components come with 5 expanses for quick styling without the use of CSS.
 Below are the various expanses supported for the numeric box control: <br/>

 <iframe